sonicakes/ga-final-project/docs/presentation.md

 - then go to tour model and comment out the minimum price validation

 - run rspec again, there should be 1 failure now
-- the model no longer prevents a price lesss than 500
+- the model no longer prevents a price less than 500
 - so the test successfully sets the price as 250
 - the test expects 250 to not be valid
 - so the test fails